What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Format (cm/cm): 70x100.

-Primed tracing paper Glama Digital Schoellershammer, 112g and 150g.
-This tracing paper is HP certified and part of HP Indigo's wide range of specialty materials.
-Supplied in 460x320 mm format, packaged in packs of 250 sheets.
+Primed tracing paper Glama Digital made by Schoellershammer, in 112 and 150 g weights.
+This tracing paper is HP certified and is part of a wide range of specialized materials for HP Indigo machines.
+Supplied in 460x320 mm format, packed in packs of 250 sheets.

 FSC certified.

-Pure cellulose colored translucent paper, tinted in bulk.
+Pure cellulose colored translucent paper, tinted in the paste.
 Supplied in sheets of 70x100 cm format with a density of 100 and 200 g/m2.

 Large selection of colors: